MLeidel/personalJournal/README.md

 To use without remote centralized database just delete .pj_ftp.cfg file.

 pj.py is an example of how to write a desktop GUI app using Python and tkinter.
-It also shows how to use a handful of highly useful Python modules.
+It also shows how to use a handful of highly useful Python modules for this purpose.